helena-intel/openvino-genai-snap-example/README.md

 # Create a Snap for an OpenVINO GenAI application

 This is a very basic example for building a snap for an OpenVINO GenAI C++ application.
 Tested on Ubuntu 24.04.
+The example in this branch works on GPU, but it needs to be installed with `snap install --classic`.

 More information:
 - https://snapcraft.io/